 - Latino and low-income communities are disproportionately impacted.

 - California needs to create a safe and affordable drinking water fund to deliver on its promise of the human right to water.

-For more information, see our backgrounder on the issue and our fact sheet on Senate Bill 623 (Monning).
+For more information, see our backgrounder on the issue and the fact sheet on Senate Bill 623.
 The SB 623 fact sheet is also available in Spanish.

-Sign below to tell the California Governor and Legislature to act NOW to guarantee this basic human right.
+Take action to tell the California Governor and Legislature to guarantee this basic human right.